nherment/coralius/README.md

 # Features

-respects browsers' "Do Not track" header.
+TODO: respects browsers' "Do Not track" header.